OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 ![Results at 2% Return Target](img/ex17_cell12.PNG)

 These results suggest that, at least for the market at this particular location, relisting is only practical if it extends over multiple days.
 However, this increases the probability that other market participants will try to undercut.
 It is possible that less populated regions are better targets for relisting.
 We leave this analysis to the reader.

-### Cycles

-* cyclical market making
-    * look for ask cycles, buy at low end of cycle and resell
-    * OR: look for bid cycles, bid at low end of cycle and resell

-### Example 18 - Looking for Asset Cycles
-  * Example 18 - finding bid and ask cycles

 ## Practical Trading Tips